lupinclaw/Fourdle-418/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - You have installed the latest version of Go from https://go.dev/dl/
+- You have installed the latest version of MingGW if you're on windows from https://winlibs.com/ (UCRT and POSIX is preferred)

 ## Installing and Running the Project
 To install and run the project, follow these steps: